 I’d love to hear how it went for you.
 Post your thoughts below and let me know!

 ps.
 If you enjoyed this exercise, check out my Fear & Writing course.
-There’s lots of intriguing prompts in this course that’ll get your creativity moving and your writing engine chugging.
+There’s lots of prompts in this course that’ll get your creativity moving and your writing engine chugging.

 Photo by Marcus Donner